 The running position of the boat greatly affects its driving characteristics and fuel consumption.
 The boat's best operational position may be achieved by:

-- placing the load properly - adjusting the engine's trim angle
+- placing the load properly - adjusting the engine's trim angle angles and loss of control over the boat.

 The combination of the right operational position with the right speed also makes driving in open waters more comfortable and safer.